steveorsomethin/gen.js/README.md

 ### What can it do? ###

-Currently it supports fairly nifty pattern matching, function composition, discriminated unions, lazily mapping/folding/etc over sequences, ranges and more.
+Currently it supports fairly nifty pattern matching, function composition, discriminated unions, lazily mapping/folding/etc over sequences, ranges, automatic partial application and more.
 See test/testfuncs and test/tests.fjs.js for applied samples.

 ### This upsets me ###